maritvanderdoes/SWI_analysis/docs/github_usage.md

-Useful github
+# How to use GitHub

+## Starting with GitHub
-- First time: clone the repository from the website with   <code> git clone (link of the repository) </code>
+The first time, you should clone the repository from the website with the following command: <code> git clone (link of the repository) </code>

-- Next times:
+## Commands
+Following times you can:
- check which branch you are, and the status of the branch: <code>git status </code>
+- Check which branch you are, and the status of the branch: <code>git status </code>
 - Download the recent github version of the code: <code> git fetch </code> or <code> git pull </code>
 - Check which branches are there:  <code> git branch --list </code>
 - create branch and go there <code>git branch (name_branch) -> git checkout (name_branch)</code>  or  <code>git checkout -b (name_branch)</code>